All Episodes

 Correct the record's a super PAC for Hillary Clinton.

-I mean, they have one one goal in mind, and they're usually that's usually not disclosed in the reporting.
+I mean, they have one goal in mind, and that's usually not disclosed in the reporting.

 That organization works on her behalf.

-So all these seemingly diverse critics have some common common links in the money world and in the political surrogate world to Hillary Clinton.
+All these seemingly diverse critics have some common, common links in the money world and in the political surrogate world to Hillary Clinton.

 Unbelievable.

-What you're talking about is a level of uh incest, it's incestuous the among these media groups and and these campaigns.
+What you're talking about is a level of incest.

 And he still works at the White House.

-But in defending the piece amid criticism later, the reporter wrote an article that said things like I consider Ben Rhodes the most the bravest person I've ever met in Washington.
+But in defending the piece amid criticism later, the reporter wrote an article that took things like, I consider Ben Rhodes the most, the bravest person I've ever met in Washington.

 He called him honest.

-It's an editorial and it's been disproven in instances, as you pointed out, with Libya directing the narrative toward it wasn't a terrorist attack when they knew otherwise with the Iranian deal, so it's fine if he wants to still call Ben Rose honest, but it flies in the face of established facts, and it's just kind of shocking that that would be played off as a news report in the New York Times when it is instead sort of a public relations biography written by somebody who seems to adore Ben Rose.
+And it's just kind of shocking that that would be played off as a news report in the New York Times when it is instead sort of a public relations biography written by somebody who seems to adore Ben Rhodes.

 You know, Cheryl, you're really doing great work.